pascalbakker/FinalDS501Project/README.md

 # FinalDS501Project
-final project for this class. housing prices
+final project for this class.
+Avocado price prediction and classification.